GEMS Education: Europe

-Switzerland

-GEMS' first school in continental Europe was the GEMS World Academy Switzerland, located in Etoy, Switzerland in the Lake Geneva area between Geneva and Lausanne.
-On 29 May 2019, GEMS announced that GEMS World Academy-Etoy would close on 30 June 2019.
-An agreement was reached with La Côte International School to ensure enrolment for the school's students.

-The school was open for 6 years, having opened in the fall of 2013 for students from pre-school through grade 12, and up to 1,000 students.
-The school, which was an English-speaking school with an added emphasis on French, catered to the international populace of the area, as well as to local Swiss families seeking an international education for their children.
-The upscale school also offered merit-based scholarships of 25% to 100% tuition reimbursement for local students.
+The firm's first school in continental Europe was the GEMS World Academy Switzerland, opened in the fall of 2013 in Etoy, Switzerland in the Lake Geneva.
+It opened in the fall of 2013 for students from pre-school through grade 12, and up to 1,000 students.
+It was an English-speaking school with an added emphasis on French, and catered to the international populace of the area as well as to local Swiss families seeking an international education for their children.
+The school closed in June 2019, and an agreement was reached with La Côte International School to ensure enrolment for the school's students.

-GEMS World Academy-Etoy was an International Baccalaureate school, and included specialised facilities such as a World Language Learning Centre, an international and high-tech library, radio and TV studios, a music center, and a dyslexia support center.
-Many of the facilities were also open to the public.
-Its new-construction sports facilities, which opened in May 2015, included a 25-meter swimming pool, a multi-sport court for basketball, netball, handball, badminton, football, etc., a climbing wall, a fitness room, and a dance studio, and these were available for use by local groups and businesses outside of school hours.
-The school aimed to distinguish itself as providing a holistic, innovative education focused on forming global citizens with an international vision and enhanced problem-solving skills.

-France

-In November 2013, GEMS Education acquired its first school in France, Ecole des Roches, a prestigious 60-acre international boarding school founded in 1899 in Normandy.
-The top-tier school, for students age 6 to 19, caters to a clientele from over 100 countries.
-GEMS invested €5 million for a five-year large-scale expansion, redevelopment, and modernization of the school, making additions including new class buildings and dormitories, a school restaurant, a large entertainment auditorium featuring a theatre with a symphony orchestra pit, a music studio, and a large sports complex.
-The sports complex included an Olympic swimming pool, ice rinks, 14 tennis courts, numerous sports fields for football, rugby, and squash, martial arts studios, and karting tracks; and a rebuild of the school's runway to re-open its flight training.
-GEMS made the primary school all-digital, added new language courses, and added France's first International Baccalaureate curriculum.
+In November 2013, GEMS Education acquired its first school in France, Ecole des Roches, a 60-acre international boarding school founded in 1899 in Normandy.
+The school, for students age 6 to 19, caters to a clientele from over 100 countries.
+It invested €5 million for a five-year large-scale expansion, redevelopment, and modernization of the school.
 2014 was the first year of GEMS operation of the school, and it announced an intention to double or triple Ecole des Roches's 400-student boarding and day enrolment over five years.
 The school offers a combination of the British and French curriculums.
 As of 2015, it also offered French immersion courses for international students during the summer, French-immersion exchange programmes throughout the year, and summer English courses.